freetrade vs City Index, Who's The Best?

 What Languages Do freetrade And City Index Support?

-Being able to communicate completely with your online platform is a key part of comparing brokers to find your perfect broker.
-Not only for support but to ensure you understand everything on their site and inside their app as it is a key factor to success when trading forex.
+Being able to talk completely with your trading platform is a key part of comparing online brokers to find the best trading partner.
+Not only for support but to be sure you completely understand everything on their website and inside their application as it is a key part of success when trading forex.

-Here you will find all the languages that both freetrade and City Index offer communication in.
+Below you will find all the languages that both freetrade and City Index support.

 How Many Clients Do freetrade and City Index Have?

-Both freetrade and City Index are well established with their customer base.
-It is important to work with a broker you can trust and one of the easiest ways of establishing this is by knowing how many clients they already work with.
+Both freetrade and City Index are well established with their client base.
+It is important to work with a broker you can trust and one of the most simple ways of understanding this is by knowing how many customers they already work with.

 Below you will find details of how many customers freetrade and City Index are working with